jesinmat/LOG8415_cloud_TP1/README.md

 # LOG8415_cloud_TP1

-TODO add better readme
+Project for the Log8415 Cloud Computing course, 2021.

+Authors: Pierre Ballif, Matyáš Ješina, Jakub Profota

 ## Running the whole project

 - Copy the script.sh file into any folder.
 - In the same folder, create a file named 'keypair-name' (with no extension) which contains the name of your key pair.
 For example, if your key is called `my_secret_key` and situated in `/path/to/my_secret_key.pem`, you will have to put `my_secret_key` into keypair-name.
 Do **not** put a newline at the end of the file.
-- Run script.sh
+- Run `script.sh`

 # Developer part